Clinical Laboratory Science (BS)

 Grad School and Other Opportunities

-A bachelor’s degree in clinical laboratory science from USF can also prepare you for life sciences and research-related graduate or professional school programs.
-In fact, our health professions majors represent the largest group of USF graduates who continue their education.
+A bachelor’s degree in clinical laboratory science from Saint Francis can also prepare you for life sciences and research-related graduate or professional school programs.
+In fact, our health professions majors represent the largest group of Saint Francis graduates who continue their education.